dev-ay/LiveProject/README.md

 ## 3193 the modal should have an input for start and end time
 ### Solution:
 *Jump to:&nbsp;&nbsp;[TOC](#TABLE-OF-CONTENTS) > [FullCallendar Stories](#FULLCALENDAR-STORIES) >*
+## 3194-Implement user-friendly time pickers
+> Details:
-## 3194-The start and end time inputs should be time pickers that are easy for a user to use. look at bootstrap time pickers
+> The start and end time inputs should be time pickers that are easy for a user to use. look at bootstrap time pickers
 ### Solution:
 *Jump to:&nbsp;&nbsp;[TOC](#TABLE-OF-CONTENTS) > [FullCallendar Stories](#FULLCALENDAR-STORIES) >*
 ## 3209-Implement a mouse hand cursor on hover over calendar